 Cube some nice waxy potatoes, or even better - use small new season potatoes like Jersey Bennes.
 Boil or steam until just tender, cool and toss with a tart lemon and caper dressing, lots and lots of fresh oregano and serve.
 Thinly sliced red onion in the mix would also be great.

 This is a bold and gutsy barbecue side dish for summer, which pairs well with virtually any protein.
 It goes fantastically well with tomato tarte tatin too.

 - 500 g waxy potatoes

-- 1 tsp maple syrup, or sweetener of your choice
+- 1 teaspoon maple syrup or sweetener of your choice

 - A good grind of salt and pepper to taste